Dates: August 8th – August 17th 2020

 Duration: 10 days, 9 nights

-Prices range from: Price is based on double occupancy; fees apply for single occupancy.
+Prices range: Price is based on double occupancy; fees apply for single occupancy.

 - €2,600 Double room – Sharing a room with someone is included in the program price.